 TikTok Creator Marketplace – A completely free tool to find ambassadors on TikTok.
 Check it out here.

 Instagram search – Searching on Instagram through the explore page, hashtags, and other methods is another completely free way to find ambassadors on Instagram.
 Watch this video for more tips for finding ambassadors on Instagram.

 Platform marketplace or discovery tool – If you did decide to use a brand ambassador management software, they may have an ambassador marketplace or discovery tool built into the platform that you can use.
-If not, there are plenty of options out there, like the newly launched Shopify Collabs creator marketplace (free).
-Also, Buzzbasador is launching its own in-platform ambassador discovery tool very soon -- sign up here to be notified when it’s live!
+If not, there are plenty of options out there, like Buzzbasador's own Discovery creator matching service!
+Sign up here to get started!